Planning a trip to Europe? We share 100 tips on how to travel Europe, so you can plan your Europe trip & learn how to save money in Europe.

 - Hotels near train stations – I love a place that is near a train station but avoid apartments or hotels that are literally on top of or next to train stations.
 In some areas of Europe (or in fact the world), these areas can be noisy at night and a bit dodgy.

 - Hostels – For those on a budget and who don’t mind room shares, hostels can be great.
-Hostelworld is the most popular website for finding and booking hostels but booking.comalso include hostels and can offer better rates for double rooms in hostels too.
-In some of the smaller cities and towns across Europe, you may find cheaper double rooms than hostels – especially if you are travelling as a couple.
+Hostelworld is the most popular website for finding and booking hostels but booking.com also includes hostels and can offer better rates for double rooms in hostels too.
+In some of the smaller cities and towns across Europe, you may find cheaper double rooms than hostels – especially if you are traveling as a couple.

 - Air B’n’B – This website is hit or miss, some people love it and some hate it.
 You can find some great deals if you book in advance but then some owners over charge.

 - Chain hotels – Some travellers may say that staying in a Travelodge, Ibis or easyHotel is a cop-out and isn’t “proper travelling”.
 I for one, am not a fan of sharing rooms in hostels and not all hostels offer private rooms.
 Budget-friendly chain hotels offer great value for money and in Europe, chain hotels are always pretty clean and modern.

 - Budget Boutiques – In Europe you will find some great budget boutique hotels that can save you lots of money when travelling.
 Use Agoda or booking.com to filter prices and styles of accommodation and grab a great deal.

 - Couchsurfing – Couchsurfing is a popular option for backpackers in Europe, with many Uni students putting up their sofa’s, beds and even spare rooms on the website… All completely free!

 - Camping – If you have a car, camping can be a great way to explore somewhere new at your own pace, especially great for families.
 Camping grounds are usually on the outskirts of cities but are a lot cheaper than hostels and hotels.